markjnkim/es_mod/03-javascript/content/lesson-5-bugs.md

 # Lesson 5
 ## Introduction
 We have made a ton of progress so far in our Battle Bots game.
 Now that our MVP is finished we can use the remaining time in our Game Jam to give our game some polish and shine.
-Since the remaining time is quite short, we should proceed in an iterative development process to add our small improvements rather than try to wrap our tasks together that will take longer to finish.
-Thankfully we can use Github Issues to help us focus on delivering each task.
+Since the remaining time is quite short, we should proceed in an iterative development process to add small improvements rather than try to wrap our tasks together that will take longer to finish possibly past the deadline.
+Thankfully we can use Github Issues to help us focus on shipping our fixes after each task is completed.

 With this in mind, a great use of time would be to share our game with other developers for testing purposes.
-It would a shame if the game crashed as the Game Jam judges were assessing our game.
+It would a shame if the game crashed as the Game Jam judges were in the middle of their game assessment.
 This is definitely time well spent to ensure the game is durable and stable.

 > **On the Job:** This would be known as Beta Testing, allowing a limited release to a small sample of people to receive feedback and catch errors so improvements can be made before the product or application goes live to everyone, in this case the Game Jam judges.

 We have just received the feedback of our Beta Test from our game testers and here are some of the results:
 High praise and positive marks were received all around for the gameplay and entertainment value.
-A few bugs were also exposed:
+A few bugs were also revealed:
   * Empty player names are accepted
   * Pressing the cancel button in the player name prompt assigns null as the player's name
-  * Empty or mixed case input to fight/skip dialog results in the `fight` option There were also some feature requests:
+  * Empty or mixed case input to fight/skip dialog results in the `fight` option

+There were also some feature requests:
-  * See who is able to make the most money, we can call this the high score
+  * Ability to save the high score
-  * Randomize who attacks first in each confrontation, the enemy or the player robot
+  * Randomize who attacks first in each confrontation
-  * Ease input process to lessen amount of typing needed to reply to prompts
+  * Simplify the input process to lessen amount of typing needed to reply to prompts
 ## Preview
-Let's take a look at what these results will look like in the browser:
+At the end of this lesson we would like to see what these fixes will look like in the browser:
-Here's an example of the new shop dialog:
+Here's an example of the new shop dialog that can input numbers:
 ![Shop Dialog](./assets/lesson-5/100-shop-dialog.png)

 Here's an example of the new high score dialog: